semework/semework/README.md

 ### You can now:

-* upload data and see at least 5 plots </li>
+* upload data and see at 7 plots (using just numeric data as the Iris data provided here)
-* dropdown boxes and data size slider work and you can see them changing plots
+* dropdown boxes and data size slider work,  and you can see them changing plots

 ## Due to intricacies of the analyis, these are left to do:

 1. plotting all figures, including ML comparisons and performances
 2. file-saving is currently not functional
-3. data cleaning/conversion pipelines need more work
+3. data cleaning/conversion pipelines need more work (for instance categorical vs numeric data pipleline, as plotly is very picky about it)

 # Main panels